 Insurance companies fight back.
 They argue that a form was late, that medical treatment isn’t necessary, or that the injury didn’t come from your job duties.
 Those tactics keep injured employees from benefits when they need them most.

 At O’Connor Law, we stand with workers across the state.
 When you need a Workers’ Compensation lawyer in New York, we explain your rights in plain language.
-Our woman-owned firm also provides a client app with real-time updates so you always know where your case stands.
-Call our team today.

 Common Workplace Injuries in New York